th2-net/th2-docs/content/versions/1-5-4/getting-started/use-th2/3-run-script.md

 You can find more information about the `requirements.txt` and package installation
 here: https://pip.pypa.io/en/stable/user_guide/#requirements-files

-Locate to the script root folder:
+Move to the script root folder and execute the following command:

 ```shell
 python -m pip install -r requirements.txt